 - Drug testing.

 Applicants who successfully complete the Oral Board examination will be invited to continue in the selection process.

-Visit the Maricopa County Careers Website to see all available positions.
+Visit our Current Openings Page to see available positions.